syntaxsurge/creator-bank/docs/youtube-demo-script.md

 1. **On-screen:** With the member wallet still active, open `/marketplace` and click `List your membership`.
    - **Voice-over 14:** “I open the Marketplace page and click List Your Membership.
 Because I just joined there is a transfer cooldown.
 This prevents quick flip abuse and keeps value aligned with course timelines.”

-## Segment 10 – My Memberships & Cooldown Status (06:20 – 06:35)

-1. **On-screen:** Navigate to `/memberships`, highlight the pass card with expiry timestamp and cooldown chip.
-   - **Voice-over 15:** “In My Memberships I can see expiry and cooldown clearly.
-Listing stays blocked until the cooldown ends.”

 ## Segment 11 – Feed: Admin Post (06:35 – 06:55)

 1. **On-screen:** Switch back to the creator’s wallet, open the group page, and go to the `Feed` tab.